Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Application: Heterogeneous Income Elasticities of Demand

 In practice, a non-negligible proportion of households never purchase certain goods or services.
 For instance, individuals who never smoke or drink allocate zero expense to cigarettes or alcohol, resulting in censored expenditure data at zero.
 Such censoring, which frequently occurs in household consumption data, poses challenges for estimating distributional effects with respect to income. \citet{chernozhukov2015quantile} applied the CQIV method to estimate the elasticity of alcohol demand using data from the UK Family Expenditure Survey.
 However, possible heteroskedasticity within expenditure can induce heterogeneous distributional effects, which in turn may lead to incorrect subsample selection and then inconsistency of the CQIV estimator.

-In the 1995 UK Family Expenditure Survey, approximately 30\% households reported no alcohol purchases, 46\% recorded zero expenditure on fares, and 2\% reported no fuel expenditure.
+This section intends to estimate heterogeneous expenditure(income) elasticities of demand on alcohol, fares, and fuel across conditional distribution of commodity expenses, fully admitting endogeneity, heteroskedasticity and censoring.
+The 1995 UK Family Expenditure Survey data shows that approximately 30\% households reported no alcohol purchases, 46\% recorded zero expenditure on fares, and 2\% reported no fuel expenditure.
 The dependent variables---budget shares---are therefore subject to censoring.
 In many studies of income elasticity, total expenditure is employed instead of income to mitigate measurement error (\citet{blundell2007semi,chernozhukov2015quantile}).
-This section intends to estimate heterogeneous expenditure(income) elasticities of demand on alcohol, fares, and fuel across conditional distribution of commodity expenses, fully admitting endogeneity, heteroskedasticity and censoring.
-The regression specification is
+Accordingly, our regression specification is

 where $Y$ denotes the observed budget share for alcohol, fares, and fuel, respectively.
 The key endogenous regressor, $R$, is the logarithm of total expenditure.
+The corresponding coefficient $\alpha (\tau )$ captures the heterogeneous income elasticities of interest, which is allowed to vary with relative ranks of commodity expenditure.
 To cope with endogeneity, \citet{gorman1959separable} argued that labor income is a valid instrument for total expenditure.
 See also \citet{blundell2007semi} and \citet{chernozhukov2015quantile}.
-Following these literature, we use the household head's earnings in 1995 as the instrument $Z_{1}$. $X$ include the household head's age, and a demographic dummy indicating whether the household has a child or not. $U|X,R,V\sim U(0,1)$ represents unobserved heterogeneity related with household preference ranks.
-This regression specification accommodates conditional heteroskedasticity of expenditures, censoring and endogeneity.
-Importantly, $\alpha (\tau )$ captures the heterogeneous income elasticities of interest, which is allowed to vary with propensities to consume.
+Following this literature, we use the household head's earnings in 1995 as the excluded instrument $Z_{1}$ without further verification. $X$ include the household head's age, and a demographic dummy indicating whether the household has a child or not.
+This regression specification is a special case of our model \ref{censor2}-\ref{endo2}.